Every children’s ministry needs more than a few good men! Here are the top five reasons to recruit male volunteers.

 As Leon Podles succinctly put it in his book The Church Impotent: The Feminization of Christianity, “Women go to church, men go to football games.”

-So how do we overcome the weak presence of men in today’s church and encourage the men in our congregations to roll up their sleeves and get involved in children’s ministry?
+So how do we overcome the weak presence of men in today’s church?
+How do we encourage men to roll up their sleeves and get involved in children’s ministry?

 The fact is, it may be easier than we think.